πŸ§‘β€πŸ’» Structure From Motion

 Chapter 5: Meshing the points

-We still can see though our model, so we have to change that.
-Meshing connects points to polygons and polygons are solid.
-We therefore create a real 3D object out of our dense point cloud.
+We can still see through our model, so we need to change that.
+Meshing connects points to polygons, and polygons are solid.
+So we create a real 3D object out of our dense point cloud.

 πŸ“– Estimated reading time: 4,5 minutes